anthsec/unbuntu-router-all-in-one/README.md

 This is a project which means to create a new all-in-one system based on Friendly-R2S.

 If you do not want to use OpenWrt anymore, try to config your router by yourself.
-This project may let you know more about how networks works and get much more knowledge  of Linux.
+This project may let you know more about how network works and get much more knowledge  of Linux.

 In this project, we may config many files.
-For more convenience, we should better to  use ssh tools such as FinalShell with file editor instead of Vim tool.
+For more convenience, we should better to  use ssh tools such as FinalShell with file editor instead of vim tool.

 ## 1 Reburn your R2S's Operation System